 It is common for internships to be promoted at least two months prior to the proposed start date with a one-month window for candidates to submit their applications and additional materials.
 Additionally, it is best to consider semester timelines.
 Examples: A fall internship should be promoted two months prior to August.
-A spring internship should be promoted two months prior to May.
+A spring internship should be promoted two months prior to January.
+A summer internship should be promoted two months prior to May.